Mehmet-Emre-Topdal/React-Slider-Carousel/README.md

 # React-Slider-Carousel
-A small carousel project with react
+A carousel tutorial project with react

 You can start and stop auto sliding by clicking the button